anthill/6element/user_research/Trashes/trash_recyclingCenter.md

 Users come between **1 and 5 times a year** in RC [D's T]

-The user which is the most representative is **family's father coming after spring-clean**
+The user which is the most representative is **family's father coming after spring-clean** [D's I]

 There are a lot of **farmers**, wine-makers, ... in Aquitaine so they represent a big part of users [Delphine's interview]

 **Urbans** don't come in recycling center, they throw out their trashes on the street.
 [V's I]

+St Denis de Pile and St Mariens receive a LOT of retired persone, who come several times a week to throw out a little but around Libourne and Verac, users are more varied.

+Young people around 30 come mostly because of move or house work, 40's because of spring cleaning and gardening and old person because of gardening [SMICVAL]

+Gardners come several times a week in summer period [SMICVAL]

+A lot of persons don't know where can they leave their clothes (Relais, etc. )

+People are embarassed to throw out things that could be reused.

+There are also a lot of persons asking for recovering stuff.

+*Can we reach camera recording?*

 Recycling centers mastered by Ustom guest particular and professional users [D's I]
 * *Visit* :For 100 visitors, there are around **70 particulars for 30 professionals**